jairoruizsaenz/Technical-Assessment/README.md

 ### Running the script

-Run the following command to open jupyter notebook, once it opens in the browser open the file analysis.ipynb
+Run the following command to open Jupyter Notebook.
+Once it opens in the browser, you can open the file 'analysis.ipynb'
    ```bash
    jupyter notebook
    ```